 In 1759, the corps (139 artillerymen with 18 engineers and miners) was detached to the Hessian Brigade.
 By then, there were nine 3-pdrs with the grenadier battalions, eight 6-pdrs and ten 12-pdrs with the battery and the artillery park.
 In June 1759, the regiment was part of the Allied Main Army under the command of the Duke Ferdinand of Brunswick.
 On August 1, the regiment took part in the Battle of Minden where part of it was deployed in the first line of the 6th column under Major-general von Toll and the other part, in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre, escorted by the battalion of Schaumburg-Lippe-Bückeburg Infantry.

 In 1760 and 1761, the principality also provided sixteen 1-pdr falconets, two with each infantry company, a total of 28 pieces, well horsed and manned; this was a major effort.

-On June 24 1762, the corps took part in the Battle of Wilhelmsthal.
+Meanwhile on June 24, 1762, in Western Germany, the corps took part in the Battle of Wilhelmsthal.